 Easton, Hugh

-Hugh Easton, The Wright Window, south aisle, right window (1952), Brechin Cathedral
+Designed by Hugh Easton and made by Hendra & Harper, The Wright Window, south aisle, right window (1952), Brechin Cathedral

 Photo: Brechin Cathedral